apache/jackrabbit-oak/oak-doc/src/site/markdown/osgi_config.md

 : Size in MB.
 In memory cache for storing small files whose size is less than `maxCachedBinarySize`.
 This helps in better performance when lots of small binaries are accessed frequently.

+#### Oak - AbstractSharedCachingDataStore (OAK 1.6.x)
+All the above data stores enable local file system caching with the following parameters

+* _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.SharedS3DataStore`_
+* _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.S3DataStore`_
+* _PID `org.apache.jackrabbit.oak.plugins.blob.datastore.FileDataStore`_

+cacheSize
+: Default - 68719476736
+: Size in bytes of DataStore cache.
+Cache is disabled when cacheSize <= 0.

+stagingSplitPercentage
+: Default - 10
+: Percentage of cache earmarked for asynchronous upload staging.
+The rest would be used for caching the downloaded files.

+uploadThreads
+: Default - 10
+: The number of background threads used for asynchronous uploads.

+stagingPurgeInterval
+: Default - 300
+: Interval in seconds for the background purge job to clean up uploaded entries from the upload staging cache.

+stagingRetryInterval
+: Default - 600
+: Interval in seconds for the background retry job for retrying previously failed asynchronous uploads.

 ### System properties and Framework properties

 Following properties are supported by Oak.
 They are grouped in two parts _Stable_ and